Jayzilva/reentrancy-attack/README.md

 <hr/>

-- <a href="Contract.sol">Contract</a> somply use updating balance before transaction to prevent reentrancy attack
+- <a href="Contract.sol">Contract</a> simply use updating balance before transaction to prevent reentrancy attack

 - <a href="GuardContract.sol">Guard Contract</a> use <a href="https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/ReentrancyGuard.sol">ReentrancyGuard by Openzeppelin</a>